SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 - **Payload**: if the message type can be determined by looking at the subset of the message payload itself

-In the following example payload structure, the first byte indicates the message type source (as highlighted).
+In the following sample payload structure, the first byte indicates the message type source (as highlighted).

 <img src="/guides/images/users-guide/actility/payload-example1.png" alt="Example payload: message type source" style="max-width: 100%">